-Annual Allowance is the amount by which the value of your pension benefits may increase in any one year period without you potentially having to pay a tax charge.
-Details of the Annual Allowance can be found at the following website: www.gov.uk/tax-on-your-private-pension/ annual-allowance TPT will inform you if the increase in your Scheme benefits exceeds the Annual Allowance by 6th October following the end of the relevant tax year.
+Annual Allowance is the amount by which the value of your pension benefits may increase in any one year period without you having to pay a tax charge.
+Details of the Annual Allowance can be found at the following website: www.gov.uk/tax-on-yourprivate-pension/ annual-allowance

+TPT will inform you if the increase in your Scheme benefits exceeds the Annual Allowance by 6th October following the end of the relevant tax year.

-If you exceed the Annual Allowance in any year, you must report this to HMRC on your self-assessment tax return.
-Where the tax charge exceeds £2,000 in relation to any pension benefits held with TPT, you can ask for this to be paid by the Scheme and have your benefits reduced accordingly (this is known as "scheme pays").
+If you exceed the Annual Allowance in any year, you must report this to HMRC on your selfassessment tax return.
+Where the tax charge exceeds £2,000 in relation to any pension benefits held with TPT, you can ask for this to be paid by the Scheme and have your benefits reduced accordingly.
 Please contact TPT for guidance if you believe you may be affected.